brand-fabian/evadb-docs/evadb/docs/administration/annotation.md

     ```

 The `externalPipelineImport.pl` draws most of its runtime information off the
 `current.config.xml` file.
+If you are running via docker, all necessary
+configuration parameters are set by the `src/make_annotation.sh` script.
-If you do run on bare-metal make sure to set the
+If you do run on bare-metal make sure to set the paths in this file such
-paths in this file such that tool directories and data locations are what is
-required by the tool.
+that tool directories and data locations are what is required by the tool.

 ## Data Locality